amoffat/snake/development.md

 ------------

-It's important that when your snake function runs, it doesn't steamroll over the user's current state.
+It's important that when your snake function runs, it doesn't steamroll over the user's current state, unless you're doing it intensionally.
 Use the `preserve_state` context manager to prevent this.
-By default, it preserves cursor position, and yank (0) and delete (") special
+By default, it preserves cursor position, and yank (0) and delete (") special registers:
-registers:

 ```python
 @preserve_state()